You will receive an email in the next few minutes with access to the resource you requested. Thank you!

 2. Keep record of this evidence, in case of any tax audit in the future.
 (Customer location evidence isn’t required by US tax law, but it’s good insurance for your business!)

-- Apply sales tax to each transaction in that state.
+Apply tax to each transaction in that state.
 Check if the state has origin or destination-based tax rules.
-Then apply the tax rate to the transaction, and collect the money at the time of payment.
-This one might be a no-brainer, but we needed to include it!
-We’re thorough. 🙂
+This determines whether you use the rate of your nexus state, or the rate of your customer's location.
+Once you've confirmed that, you can calculate the right sales tax and apply it to the transaction.
+You'll collect the money at the time of payment.

 Send proper tax invoices immediately after each sale.
 A tax invoice is a legal document that shows your business’ information, the customer’s information, tax IDs, tax rate, etc. Delivering airtight invoices is actually very important, since buyers can refuse to pay you until they receive a legally-compliant invoice!
 To be on the safe side, follow these guidelines for a proper tax invoice.

-- File sales tax returns on time.
+File returns on time.
 Another obvious point, but it’s the clincher!
-Just as all the other elements of US sales tax are complicated and different across each state, so can be the tax return intervals and deadlines, and the methods of payment.
-Again, check the state’s tax agency website, make note of important dates, and choose the best payment method for you.
+Just as all the other parts of tax are complicated and different across each state, so can be the tax return intervals and deadlines, and the methods of payment.
+But there are general steps to filing a US sales tax return.
+Always check the state’s tax agency website, make note of important dates, and choose the best payment method for you.

-- State agencies will want your tax return broken down by state, city, and any other local tax jurisdictions.
+1. State agencies will want your tax return broken down by state, city, and any other local tax jurisdictions.
 Keep your numbers in line throughout the year to save yourself a huge headache come filing time!
+Quaderno's tax reports are designed for this exactly.

 2. File “zero reports” if you didn’t collect anything in a certain jurisdiction where you’re registered with a tax permit.
 Yep, you still have to file.
 This is an obligatory check-in!
 If you want, you can contact a state agency and request to change to a “non-file” status, so you don’t need to file any returns until you sell there again.